 The larger stands sell more than just newspapers.
 They usually stock a variety of magazines, and also sell “special” collections of DVDs, books, and other items (fountain pens, toys, models), which come in weekly deliveries.

-Then there are the slightly more mobile street vendors, who wend their way in and out of the cars stopped at traffic lights, alongside the sellers of mobile phone cards, chewing gum, loose cigarettes, etc.
+Then there are the slightly more mobile street vendors, who wend their way in and out of the cars stopped at traffic lights, alongside the sellers of bottled water, chewing gum, loose cigarettes, etc.

 The newspaper vendors rely to a certain extent on the sensational nature of the top story, and the tabloid editions are happy to oblige with murders, scandals or busty models on the front and back pages.